mastermueez/-Dust-Responsive-Proximity-Aware-Water-Sprinkler/README.md

 # CSE461
 The repositroy contains the code for a simple dust responsive proximity aware water sprinkler.
 A demo of the project can be viewed [here](https://youtu.be/iyoZcHU2n-o?t=1m20s).

+This project was made possible with help from:
+* Khushba Ahmed
+* Waqqas Iqbal

 Components used:
 1. Arduino Uno R3
 2. Optical dust sensor (GP2Y1010AU0F)